What Is Som Tum Tang?

 FAQ

-Is thai cucumber salad spicy?
+Is Thai cucumber salad spicy?

-Can I make thai cucumber salad without fish sauce?
+Can I make Thai cucumber salad without fish sauce?

-How long does thai cucumber salad last?
+How long does Thai cucumber salad keep?